genshin-base/main-site/data/translated/builds/en.md

 Prioritize Viridescent Venerer over the other 2 +18% ATK sets if there are external ATK% buff sources on your team.

-It is worth noting that set bonuses do not increase Xiao's damage by much, due to an oversaturation on DMG% bonuses and ATK% from various sources.
-For this reason, it is better to opt out for artifact pieces which have higher quality substats instead of trying to maintain a set bonus.

 **Regarding Artifact Main Stats**